Luis Fishman Zonzinski

-Luis Fishman Zonzinski (born 30 December 1947) is a Costa Rican politician.
+Luis Fishman Zonzinski (born 30 December 1947) is a Costa Rican lawyer and retired politician who served as a Deputy to the Legislative Assembly from 2010 to 2014.
+A member of the Social Christian Unity Party, he previously held a seat from 1986 to 1990 and from 1998 to 2002.
+Fishman chaired the party from 2006 to 2010.

 He was the President of the Legislative Assembly of Costa Rica from 1998 to 1999.
 Fishman Zonzinski was elected as the Second Vice President of Costa Rica alongside Lineth Saborío Chaverri from 2002–2006, but never formally took office.
 In 2010, he was the Social Christian Unity Party's candidate for president in the general election.
-Fishman was minister of public security and minister of governance during Rafael Angel Calderon’s government.
-He also served three terms as a Congressman.
+Fishman was Minister of Public Security and Minister of Interior and Police during Rafael Angel Calderon’s government.